Oh! Heavenly Dog

 Oh!
-Heavenly Dog is a 1980 American fantasy comedy film written by Rod Browning and directed by Joe Camp as the third film in the series featuring the dog Benji and stars Chevy Chase as a private investigator who is reincarnated as a dog to solve his own murder.
+Heavenly Dog is a 1980 American fantasy comedy film written by Rod Browning and directed by Joe Camp, their third collaboration in films featuring the dog Benji and stars Chevy Chase as a private investigator who is reincarnated as a dog to solve his own murder.
 Jane Seymour and Omar Sharif co-star in the film, released by 20th Century-Fox.
 The screenplay was based loosely on the 1951 film You Never Can Tell starring Dick Powell.

 The film was a box office disappointment, grossing roughly its production costs, and earned negative reviews.

 Plot

 On a rainy day in London, private investigator Benjamin Browning accepts a ride from his friend, Freddie, who is a dangerous driver.
 As Freddie drops Benjamin near his office, the investigator collides on the street with writer Jackie Howard.
 When Benjamin asks her for a date, she tells him to contact her upon her return from Paris.
 Back at his office, Benjamin's secretary, Margaret, leaves for lunch, and a stranger named Quimby Charles, claiming to be a member of Parliament, proposes to hire Benjamin as a bodyguard for a friend, Mrs. Patricia Elliot.
 Benjamin is uncertain, but Quimby offers a great deal of money.
 Benjamin accepts the assignment and goes to visit Patricia at her flat, where he discovers the door unlocked.
 As he searches the residence, decorated with artwork, he discovers Patricia dead on the bedroom floor, bleeding from a knife wound.
 Suddenly, an intruder fatally stabs Benjamin, steals Patricia's gold pendant and leaves.

 In the afterlife, Benjamin awakens at an "intermediate destination evaluation facility", where a counselor named Mr. Higgins informs Benjamin of his death.
 Before Benjamin can enter heaven or hell, he must complete an assignment that requires him to return to life to solve his own murder.
 Seeing a front-page newspaper story about the crime, Benjamin realizes that a man impersonated Quimby.
 Benjamin soon learns, much to his annoyance, that he will return to life in a dog's body.
 As Browning the dog, Benjamin lands in Paris and hitches a ride in Jackie's car.

 In London, he searches for his killer, and is thrown out of Carlton Court, the building where he was murdered.
 Behind the hotel, Benjamin converses with Freddie, who has been reincarnated as a cat after being killed in a car accident.
 Freddie directs him to Patricia's flat, where he wanders around, searching for clues, while Malcolm Bart, the man who pretended to be Quimby, watches from a closet.
 Browning notices a telephone number in Patricia's calendar, marked on the day before he died.
 Using a pencil to dial a rotary phone, Browning discovers the phone number is the Needham Gallery.
 Soon, Browning sees Jackie in a conversation with the building manager.
 When the manager threatens to notify Scotland Yard about the dog, Browning disappears.